wassemgtk/llm-training-rust/README.md

 - Adam optimizer for parameter updates
 - Data loading and batching utilities
 - Tokenization and vocabulary handling
-- Model checkpointing and loading
-- Comprehensive test suite for all modules

 ## Project Structure